 - violent lashings out

 - any other displays that fall outside the realm of common respect and decency

-- Inappropriate behavior toward me on the part of a student’s parent(s).
+- Inappropriate behavior toward the instructor on the part of a student’s parent(s).
 This includes all of the above.

 - Attendance at lessons in any type of intoxicated state.

 - Failure to pay for monthly lessons in full, unless some sort of financial arrangement has been made and agreed upon in advance.